hbrands/jira-issues-importer/README.md

 * it's recommended to test your issue migration first with a test project on Github
 * input to the import script is the XML export file of your JIRA project, see below
 * the import/export was tested with the current java.net JIRA (v6.2.3), other versions might produce different XML export content
-* your target Github project should already exist with the issue tracker enabled, but without any existing issues
+* your target Github project should already exist with the issue tracker enabled
+* there should be no existing issues and pull requests - else the issue id mapping will be incorrect

 # Getting started